amperity/amperity-docs/amperity_amp360/source/destination_vibes.rst

 .. sendto-vibes-build-query-map-to-recipient-list-start

-A Vibes |ext_vibes_import_recipient_list| is a collection of references used as a target filter for messages.
+A `recipient list <https://developer-platform.vibes.com/docs/recipient-list-import>`__ |ext_link| is a collection of references used as a target filter for messages.
 A recipient list must include one of the following fields that acts as the unique ID:

 #. **person_id**; must be lowercase
 #. **person_key**; must be lowercase